Home / Resume / Healthcare / Nursing Resume

 Your final clinical practicum was essentially a job.
 Describe it like a work experience entry: facility name, unit type, preceptor relationship, patient load, and specific interventions you performed independently.

-Most new-grad programs require BLS and ACLS at minimum.
-PALS is needed for pediatric and emergency department roles.
-Having all three on your resume before your first application puts you ahead of classmates who wait.
+Passing the NCLEX-RN and holding an active RN license are non-negotiable.
+Most new-grad programs also require BLS and ACLS, and PALS for pediatric and emergency roles.
+Having these before your first application puts you ahead of classmates who wait.

 Apply to nurse residency programs